Green Transition Fund

 Key contacts/more information

-If you are not a client of Enterprise Ireland, please contact your local Enterprise Ireland regional office.
+If you are not a client, please contact your nearest Enterprise Ireland Regional Office.

 For general enquiries about the Green Transition Fund, please email firstname.lastname@example.org

 Clients of Udaras na Gaeltachta and IDA Ireland should contact their relevant agency.